inductiva/inductiva/docs-sources/openfoam/run-occDrivAerStaticMesh/sections/section1.md

 +parEx="mpirun -np ${nProcs} ${OMPI_FLAGS}"
 ```

-## Adjust the simulation parameters
+## Adjust the Simulation Parameters

-By default, this simulation is set to run with 512 processes, which might be a
+By default, this simulation is configured to run with 512 processes, which is quite high for an initial test run.
+Let’s start with a lower number.

-bit too much for now.
-To lower this number, open the file
-`system/include/caseDefinition` and update the following lines:
+To adjust it, open the file `system/include/caseDefinition` and update the following lines:

 ```diff
 -remover writeInterval_      100;
 -nCores              512;              // Number of cores used for simulation